Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 author_profile: true
 ---

 Focusing on public opinion, my research aims to help pursue a more liberal and democratic society, such that individuals—despite their social, economic, and political differences—can peacefully coexist.
-My research agenda thus centers around the following questions:
+Thus, my research agenda centers around the following questions:

 - Under what conditions does the public resist autocracy and defend democracy?
 - Under what conditions does the public abandon outgroup prejudice and endorse social policy?
 - Under what conditions does the public oppose protectionism and favor international cooperation?

-I am particularly interested in the roles of media and elites in shaping public opinion formation in these domains.
+In answering these questions, I am particularly interested in the roles of media and elites in shaping public opinion.

 ## Publications
   * **Yeung, Eddy S. F.** 2023. "[Overestimation of the Level of Democracy among Citizens in Nondemocracies](https://doi.org/10.1177/00104140221089647)." _Comparative Political Studies_ 56(2): 228–66. [[replication material](https://doi.org/10.7910/DVN/HUAADF), [preprint](https://osf.io/2fqmh)]